-(1)The exchange shall evaluate the effects on exchange consumers and of prohibiting nonstandardized silver plans on the exchange and reexamine whether moving toward a standardized market could provide a better customer experience disruption. minimal market Ιf exchange finds that moving toward standardized market remains advisable, shall recommend a plan to the legislature on how to standardize the exchange market using a phased approach.
+exchange shall evaluate (1)The effects on exchange consumers and health carriers of prohibiting nonstandardized silver plans on the exchange and reexamine whether moving toward a standardized market could provide a better customer experience minimal market disruption. finds that moving exchange toward standardized market remains advisable, it shall recommend a plan to the legislature on how to standardize the exchange market using a phased approach.
 The plan must include any additional authority the exchange requires develop standardized plans at actuarial value levels.
-The exchange report its findings and recommendations to appropriate committees of the legislature no later than December 1, 2026.

-(2) This section expires January 1,
+The exchange shall report its findings and recommendations to appropriate committees legislature no later than December 1, 2026.
+(2) This section expires January 2027."